-- Hosting weekly panel discussions for Mental Health Mondays during Mental Health Month and regularly connecting residents with mental health resources throughout the year. - Hosting Zoom coffee hours to talk with residents one-on-one about their concerns and ideas for Cambridge. - Creating virtual programming for otherwise in-person events such as: providing 600 meals to families celebrating Ramadan, hosting a virtual fundraiser to raise awareness and funds to eliminate childhood hunger, and collaborating with Harvard, MIT, and Lesley University to talk about the importance of voting and civic engagement during a crucial election year. - Partnering with the Cambridge Police Department and the Council on Aging to provide Cambridge seniors with care packages for the holidays.
+- Launching Cambridge RISE (Recurring Income for Success and Empowerment), Cambridge's pilot guaranteed income project, which will provide \$500 monthly payments to 130 single caretaker families earning up to 80% AMI, with most participants below 50% AMI, over an 18month period. - Hosting weekly panel discussions for Mental Health Mondays during Mental Health Month and regularly connecting residents with mental health resources throughout the year. - Hosting Zoom coffee hours to talk with residents one-on-one about their concerns and ideas for Cambridge. - Creating virtual programming for otherwise in-person events such as: providing more than 1,000 meals to families celebrating Ramadan, hosting a virtual fundraiser to raise awareness and funds to eliminate childhood hunger, and collaborating with Harvard, MIT, and Lesley University to talk about the importance of voting and civic engagement during a crucial election year. - Partnering with the Cambridge Police Department and the Council on Aging to provide Cambridge seniors with care packages for the holidays.

-• Connecting hundreds of Cambridge residents with resources to address housing matters, questions related to COVID-19, and general concerns and feedback for the City.
+Connecting hundreds of Cambridge residents with resources to address housing matters, questions related to COVID-19, and general concerns and feedback for the City.